 Includes exclusive photos by Eric Loss showing Teignmouth Electron as she looks today.

-Available in Kindle, ePub, Paper, and Audio Editions from Amazon, B&N, iTunes, Audible, Indiebound, and other sellers.
+Available in Kindle, ePub, Paper, and Audio Editions from Amazon, B&N, iTunes, Audible, Indiebound, and other sellers around the world.

 Kindle/ePub: $2.99 (USA) / Paper $9.99 (USA) / Audio Edition $6.95 (USA)